 If your Prediction dashboard shows "High Risk" associated with "Poor experience," the Segments catalog recommends an apology with a discount to show the customer that the error has been addressed and that their loyalty is valued.

 Campaign Example D

 If your Prediction dashboard shows "High Risk" associated with "Frequent churner," you may find the customer burning through your content quickly and then canceling.
 In this instance, we recommend focusing on any upcoming content.
 Clearly, the content attracted the customer in the first place, so remind them that there is more to come.

 No matter what your churn concerns are or what stage your customer is at, you can access a selection of recommended actions to give you the best chance of retaining them.

 Finally, you also need to implement plans, considering the time element.

 If your execution of retention campaigns takes too long, you can lose customers from your net.

 For example, consider a user who signed up for a hockey season pass with an end date in 2 weeks.
 If you wait for the season to be over before you convince them to spend longer on your platform, you could lose them for good once the season ends.

 Therefore, acting quickly is essential.
-To that end, ChurnIQ Segments offers easy, automated campaign creation.
-No more hours of tiresome planning and list management.
-Through our integration with Looker, you have near-total freedom to connect to any marketing tool.
+To that end, ChurnIQ Segments offers easy, automated campaign creation—no more hours of tiresome planning and list management.
+Through our integration with Looker, you can connect to any marketing tool.
 Simply set up a segment once, set the campaign frequency, and have it run automatically in the background.

 As the OTT landscape competition is at an all-time high, you must pull up your churn management performance to stay in the game and grow steadily.
 To that end, the best way to go is by being objective about the approach.